tmbuza/iMAP/README2.md

 [GH-Page](https://tmbuza.github.io/iMAP/)

-<br>

 >This README2 describes a work under active development.
 Visit this page regularly for more updates.

+<br>

+## Version: iMAP v1.0 (Pre-Release)
+The iMAP v1.0 is at the preliminary phase.
+It currently lacks significant aspects of reproducibility compared to the existing modern bioinformatics workflow management systems.
+Our future plan is to integrate iMAP with a code that defines rules to enable it to be deployed across multiple platforms without any major modifications.

+## Citation
+Teresia M. Buza, Triza Tonui, Francesca Stomeo, Christian Tiambo, Robab Katani, Megan Schilling, Beatus Lyimo, Paul Gwakisa, Isabella M. Cattadori, Joram Buza and Vivek Kapur. iMAP: an integrated bioinformatics and visualization pipeline for microbiome data analysis.
+BMC Bioinformatics (2019) 20:374.
+[Link](https://rdcu.be/bIxrg).
 <br>

 ## Running Analysis within Docker Container (Default)